Monty Budwig: Later life and career

 In 1954, Budwig moved to Los Angeles and performed and recorded under the name Monty Budwig with jazz musicians including Carmen McRae, Barney Kessel, Woody Herman, Red Norvo, and Shelly Manne.
 Budwig played with pianist Vince Guaraldi in the 1960s, including on the pianist's album Jazz Impressions of Black Orpheus.
 Budwig was part of Benny Goodman's band for performances in New York, and a tour of Japan in 1964.
 He also began his career as a studio musician in the 1960s, which encompassed film and television shows, with Steve Allen, Johnny Carson, Merv Griffin and Judy Garland.
 Budwig taught jazz bassist Scott Colley, then a teenager.

 Budwig toured Australia with Goodman in 1973.
 He made another international tour in 1974, this time to South America with Carmen McRae.
 His one recording as a leader was Dig, for Concord Records.

+Death

-He died of liver cancer at home in Eagle Rock, Los Angeles, on March 9, 1992.
+Budwig died of liver cancer at home in Eagle Rock, Los Angeles, on March 9, 1992.
 He had a son, Darin, with his first wife.
 He married his second wife, Arlette McCoy, in 1977.
 His stepson, Dean McCoy, is a teacher and drummer.
 Arlette McCoy Budwig, a jazz pianist and teacher, died in 2013.